 What is the hemlock woolly adelgid?

 Hemlock woolly adelgids are non-native aphid-like insects that feed on the sap of hemlock trees, eventually killing them.
-They have recently been identified in Tompkins County.
+They have been detected in Tompkins County since 2008.

 What tree species are the hosts?